 The two main types of cooling fan clutches are:

-The electric fan clutches will work similar to the viscious clutches, yet they can be switched on and off by the car engine control unit.
+- The electric fan clutches will work similar to the viscous clutches, yet they can be switched on and off by the car engine control unit.
 This will allow the operations of mechanical cooling which can be tightly controlled.

 Radiators can be made from several types of metals.
 However, aluminum is mostly used because of its lightweight nature and will allow the heat to dissipate evenly than other metals will.